upros/tls-pok/draft-friel-tls-eap-dpp.md

 The mechanism for on-boarding of devices defined in this document relies on bootstrap key pairs.
 A client device has an associated elliptic curve (EC) key pair.
 The key pair may be static and baked into device firmware at manufacturing time, or may be dynamic and generated at on-boarding time by the device.

 The public key of the device is known to the TLS server.
+More specifically, the ASN.1 SEQUENCE SubjectPublicKeyInfo from {{?RFC5280}} is known to the server, which means that the associated AlgorithmIdentifier and EC curve is known to the server.

 The exact mechanism by which the server gains knowledge of the public key is out of scope of this specification, but possible mechanisms include scanning of a QR code or upload of a Bill of Materials (BOM).

 Using the extensions defined herein, the server proves to the client that it has knowledge of the client's bootstrap public key.
 Similarly, the client proves to the server that it has knowledge of the associated private key.
 This gives a guarantee to the client that it is connecting to a server that knows its bootstrap public key.
 Similarly, this gives a guarantee to the server that the connecting client owns the key pair.